parrt/msds501/notes/aws.md

 -r--------@ 1 parrt  501  1696 Aug  1 12:12 /Users/parrt/Dropbox/licenses/parrt.pem
 ```

 Don't worry if you don't understand exactly what's going on there.
-It's basically saying that the file is only read-write for me, the current user, with no permissions to anybody else.
+It's basically saying that the file is only readable for me, the current user, with no permissions to anybody else.

 For mac and linux users, we will use the direct `ssh` command from the command line.
 It will be something like: